openedx/XBlock/doc/guide/xblock.rst

   URLs so that XBlock Javascript code can make requests to its handlers.
   Handlers can be used with GET requests as well as POST requests.

+..
     * Recalculators: (not a great word!)
 There can be any number of these, written as ordinary Python methods.
 Each has a specific name, and is invoked by the runtime when a particular kind of recalculation needs to be done.
 An example is "regrade", run when a TA needs to adjust a problem, and all the students' inputs should be checked again, and their grades republished.

 * Methods: XBlocks have access to their children and parent, and can invoke methods on them simply by invoking Python methods.

-Views and Handlers are both inspired by web applications, but have different uses, and therefore different designs.
+Views and handlers are both inspired by web applications, but have different uses, and therefore different designs.
 Views are invoked by the runtime to produce a rendering of some course content.
 Their results are aggregated together hierarchically, and so are not expressed as an HTTP response, but as a structured Fragment.
 Handlers are invoked by XBlock code in the browser, so they are defined more like traditional web applications: they accept an HTTP request, and produce an HTTP response.

 Views
 -----

-Views are how XBlocks render themselves.
+Views are methods on the XBlock that render the block.
 The runtime will invoke a view as part of creating a webpage for part of a course.
 The XBlock view should return data in the form needed by the runtime.
 Often, the result will be a :ref:`fragment <fragment>` that the runtime can compose together into a complete page.

 Views can specify caching information to let runtimes avoid invoking the view